PetrovEvgeniy/COVID-19-Tracker/README.md

+# 😷Covid-19 Online Tracker
 Simple React.js COVID-19 tracking project.
 It connects to an API and displays data about cases of COVID-19, number of recoveries and deaths.
-Also, the app has been translated to Bulgarian and German (you can switch the language from the top central menu).
+Additionally, this web app was translated to Bulgarian and German (you can switch the language from the top central menu).
+The translations happens without the need to reload the page.

 ## Inspired by:
 JavaScript Mastery - https://youtu.be/khJlrj3Y6Ls